Permitted Development Rights In The UK

 This also includes the need to apply for Prior Approval based on the:

-Like the other change of use classes discussed above, there are conditions to be met before a prior approval can be permitted.
+Like the other change-of-use classes discussed above, conditions must be met before prior approval can be permitted.
 There is the opportunity for a local planning authority to issue a refusal if the conditions demonstrate that the change of use is not favourable or viable.
 Of the conditions listed as per the bullet points above, a Flood Risk Assessment is required to better understand the flooding risks to a Site and existing buildings.

-In our experience, due to the rural nature of agricultural sites the data available to support a Flood Risk Assessment can vary.
+In our experience, the data available to support a Flood Risk Assessment can vary due to the rural nature of agricultural sites.
 It is therefore recommended that whilst engaging with your local authority, architect, or planning specialist, you should also have discussions with a flood risk consultant.

 Our consultants can advise on what options are available to support the development if the data available is poor in quality.
-Alternatively, our team is also able to advise if the quality of the data is fit for purpose.
+Alternatively, our team can also advise if the data quality is fit for purpose.

 Get A quote from our experts